-The issue about hijab quickly made headlines across India and became a matter of political dispute between parties.
+The issue of hijab quickly made headlines across India and became a matter of political dispute between parties.

-For the BJP-ruled government of Karnataka, some “boys and girls have started behaving according to their religion, which hurts the equality and unity” of education institutions.
+For the BJP-ruled government of Karnataka, some “boys and girls have started behaving according to their religion, which hurts the equality and unity” of educational institutions.